 Our values are: * Get rid of the box! * Be transparent and honest * And Care about the environment and people!

 How we started

-In 2009 I (Stella Romana Airoldi) visited Uganda for the first time to do research for my International Law thesis about Girl child soldiers within the LRA.
-I met women living in the Acholi Quarter of Kampala; a camp for internally displaced persons who fled from the war in Northern Uganda many years ago.
-I was touched by the stories of the Acholi women and very impressed by their artistic skills to make beautiful jewellery out of recycled paper.
-Every year I orded some jewellery to give to my friends and family.
-Then a few years later all started with a fun photoshoot in the living room of my mother: 22STARS WAS BORN!
-I decided to use my own creativity to help those ladies design, market and sell their products on the international market.
-By the end of 2012 I went back to Uganda and took my friend Lianne with me.
-I selected a few ladies to start working with and my Ugandan friends David and Moses decided to join the 22STARS team since they know the Acholi Quarters very well.
-In 2015 I started with a second group of women to make jewellery, they live in the Danida slum in Jinja, as they are not living in the Acholi Quarter and were not post war victim, they are not part of the project, but they are empowered to rise above poverty by giving them a market for their products.
+In 2009 Stella Romana Airoldi visited Uganda for the first time to do research for her International Law thesis about Girl child soldiers within the LRA.
+She met women living in the Acholi Quarter of Kampala; a camp for internally displaced persons who fled from the war in Northern Uganda many years ago.
+She was touched by the stories of the Acholi women and very impressed by their artistic skills to make beautiful jewellery out of recycled paper.
+Every year she orded some jewellery to give to her friends and family.
+In 2012 she went back to Uganda to see how the women she met years before were doing.
+She saw the impact that she made by purchasing the jewelry of the women: some of them build a bigger house, others paid their medicine bill, while others went back to school.
+Stella decided to use her own creativity to help those ladies design, market and sell their products on the international market to make an even bigger impact.
+In 2013 Stella launched the 22STARS Webshop and by the end of 2014 she went working fully for the project.
+In 2015 we started with a second group of women to make jewellery, who live in the Danida slum in Jinja.
+And in 2017 Stella launched the 22STARS foundation, sending more than 200 children to school longterm and providing them with development programs.

 Meaning of 22STARS